intersective/lapis/README.md

 	Console/cake schema create --plugin Lapis
 	```

 1. Generate the root key pair(s) by following the guided key generator.
+You would need at least 1 root key pair to use Lapis.

 	```bash
 	Console/cake Lapis.keys create    # follow the guided prompts